Two students smiling and laughing in front of a green backdrop.

 Excellence Program for Future Women Leaders

 The Mannheim Female Leadership Academy (MFLA) supports outstanding female students of Mannheim Business School on their path toward responsible leadership and top-management positions.
 The selective program is designed for high-performing and ambitious students who seek to take on leadership responsibility at an early stage and to shape their careers strategically.
+Beyond the structured program year, the MFLA provides access to a growing, lifelong network of ambitious Mannheim alumnae and partners from leading companies

 The MFLA combines academic excellence with practice-oriented leadership development.
 In addition to research-based courses, the program offers targeted skills training, close interaction with female role models from business and society, and exclusive networking formats.
 Participants benefit from an interdisciplinary approach that strengthens individual potential, addresses structural challenges, and supports the development of sustainable careers.